paulveillard/cybersecurity-searchable-symmetric-encryption/README.md

 An ongoing & curated collection of awesome software best practices and techniques, libraries and frameworks, E-books and videos, websites, blog posts, links to github Repositories, technical guidelines and important resources about Searchable Symmetric Encryption (SSE).
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

+## About Searchable Symmetric Encryption

+Searchable symmetric encryption (SSE) is a form of encryption that allows one to efficiently search over a collection of encrypted documents or files without the ability to decrypt them

 ## Table of Contents

 - [Theory](#theory)